MUSC Student Handbook

 Student Programs is the umbrella unit for Off-campus Housing, Intramural Sports, Student Communications, Student Diversity, Training and Intercultural Education, and MUSC Gives Back.
 Student Programs is a member of the Division of Education and Student Life, which includes Student Health and Wellness, Academic Support Services, Enrollment Management, Creating Collaborative Care, CAPS, and Education Technology Services.

 In close conjunction with the MUSC Student Government Association and the MUSC Cultural Projects Council, the Student Programs staff works to provide students and the MUSC community with a varied calendar of educational, social, recreational, and cultural events.
 Many of these programs are listed in this Handbook in the MUSC Student Government Association section.
-A number of student organizations use this office as their base of operation.
-This office is a vital information resource for students regarding the non-academic side of student life and the Charleston community.
+This office is a vital campus resource for student organizations, the individual student regarding an array of co-curricular programs and services related to student life and the Charleston community.

-The Student Programs staff also functions in the role of advocate for students who encounter difficulties in non‑academic areas.
+The Student Programs staff, trained Student Affairs Professionals, advocate for students who encounter difficulties that may not be related to their academics.
 The Student Programs Office and SGA library, located in the Harper Student Center, is a great place for students to relax during study breaks or in between classes, to reflect on the day, or simply find a listening ear.
 Visit us online at http://www.musc.edu/studentprograms.

 Student Communications, 792‑2695